Teaching Kids about Privacy Settings

 5. Hire A Tutor

 The issue of privacy setting is quite sensitive and complex.
 There are times when you are not able to teach your children the value of privacy effectively.
 In that rare scenario, it’s better to encourage teachers in their schools to have an extra session about this topic.
-If that is not possible, then consider hiring a tutor who can teach kids how to use the internet safely, browsing with them to help them understand the importance of privacy settings inside their home and within in any social surroundings.
+If that is not possible, then consider hiring an online tutor who can teach kids how to use the internet safely, browsing with them to help them understand the importance of privacy settings inside their home and within in any social surroundings.